 For the fungus infection to build up and cause

-Fungal infections are also a result of living in dumpy areas or locker rooms which are wet.
+Fungal infections are also a result of living in dumpy areas or wet locker rooms.
 Athlete’s foot is highly contagious and can spread from one person to the other.

 When it is not addressed early enough, it may spread from the toes to the sole of the feet.

-Immediately you notice the presence of athlete’s foot, accord the condition the right treatment advisably with antifungal medication to avoid more feet complications.
+Immediately you notice the presence of an athlete’s foot, accord the right treatment advisably with antifungal medication to avoid more feet complications.

-One of the preventive measures to avoid getting the athlete’s foot is by wearing clean, dry shoes that offer maximum breathability to avoid the production of fungus.
+One of the preventive measures to avoid getting the athlete’s foot is wearing clean, dry shoes that offer maximum breathability to avoid fungus production.